fossunited/governance/governance.md

 The FOSS United Community, with support from the Foundation, will elect representatives from the Community to a Governing Board.
-The Governing Board, building on their deep expertise in the Indian and Global FOSS ecosystems, will steer the activities at the Foundation, establish guidelines for the Community to follow, and broadly help us achieve our stated objectives.
+The Governing Board, building on their deep expertise in the Indian and Global FOSS ecosystems, will represent the broader FOSS community, steer the activities at the Foundation, establish guidelines for the Community to follow, and broadly help us achieve our stated objectives.

 Please note that the Governing Board differs from the Board of Directors or a Governing Body, as you might see from some of the examples listed above.
-At the moment, the Governing Board does not have fiscal responsibility, i.e., they are not responsible for evaluating the budget of the Foundation, seeking clarifications regarding budget variations, etc. The Governing Board advises the Foundation in various capacities.
-We envision that within a few years, the Governing Board will gain financial duties, as the Foundation and the Governing Board figure out how to work together cohesively.

 The elected representatives of the FOSS United Governing Board (hereafter referred to as GB), shall be the primary body responsible for guiding and overseeing the activities of the FOSS United